smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting task suggestions
 <a name="olowa15conagave_entitiesExtractingTaskSuggestions"> </a>

-When the user clicks the  **Get Task Suggestions** button, the `myGetTaskSuggestions` event handler obtains an array of task suggestions from the[taskSuggestions](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
-Each extracted task suggestion is stored as a[TaskSuggestion](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetTaskSuggestions` obtains further data about each task suggestion:
+When the user clicks the  **Get Task Suggestions** button, the `myGetTaskSuggestions` event handler obtains an array of task suggestions from the [taskSuggestions](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+Each extracted task suggestion is stored as a [TaskSuggestion](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetTaskSuggestions` obtains further data about each task suggestion:

 - The string that was originally identified a task suggestion from the [TaskSuggestion.taskString](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.